-Since the moment of its invention the bicycle has come a long way from primitive “boneshaker” till today’s marvel of engineering.
+Since the moment of its invention, the bicycle has come a long way from primitive “boneshaker” until today’s marvel of engineering.
 It’s construction remained very simple for a long time and it was used mainly for road traveling.

-In the 70s there was a revolution in cycling – creation of a first mountain bike.
+In the 70s there was a revolution in world of cycling – the creation of a first mountain bike.
 New bikes gave riders opportunity to explore places previously completely inaccessible to them.
-New disciplines started to appear in the cycling world.
+New disciplines started to appear in cycling.

 Dirt & Street